huguesbr/sidekiq_lockable_job/README.md

 `Sidekiq::LockableJob` allows you to set some locks ( based on job params ) when a job is enqueued or processed (store in redis), to prevent any other jobs to run if locked ( based on job params ) and will unlock any previously set locks ( based on job params ) when a job is **succesfully** completed.

+## Use cases

+For a real exemple at @Babylist.

+Let's say a third party service send you a webhook request when some products of an order are shipped. (-> job A) Then send you an eventual webhook request when some products of this order can not be shipped (without explicitely telling you which ones). (-> job B), on which you want to cancelled any non shipped products for this order.

+Your third party service obviously send you this two webhook in the right order.
+But if something went wrong processing the first job (database issue, ...), you might ended cancelled the full order because the first job A haven't run prior to the second job B.

+In this scenario, you will request a lock `denied_order_cancellation_ABC` to be set when you first job A is enqueued (order key `ABC` being extracted from the job params), and you will request to raise a lock error (which will retry the job later) when the second job B is about to be processed if any lock exist for `denied_order_cancellation_ABC (order key `ABC` being extracted from the job params)`.
+And finally you will request an unlock of `denied_order_cancellation_ABC` when the first job A is **successfully** completed later on, which will allow the second job to succeed on its later retry.

 ## Installation

 Add this line to your application's Gemfile: